copsTvFan/cops-episode-guide/guide.md

   worker
 - Wichita KS -- Fight in progress over grass on a driveway with a fat shirtless tattooed man and old hippies
-- Indio CA -- Officer assistance call with an ugly ex-con lesbian fighting with her ex-lover at a liquor store.
+- Indio CA -- 11:56 PM Officer Assistance Call -- ugly ex-con lesbian fighting with her ex-lover at a liquor store.
+Sgt.
+Jeff Hicks.

+Some versions has this as segment 2:

+- Albuquerque NM (1:26 PM Trespassing Call) Kevin hides under a mattress after getting caught stealing tries and returning to trespass.
+Officer John Guilmette and officer John Corvino.

+Censored segment?

 ## CP-1609